info2roy/webPlusAppJSWdio/README.md

 2) enterPassword
 3) clickContinueLoginButton

-This file does the atomic level operations using functions inside Utils.js file (explain next) like setInputField, click element, elementIsDisplayed etc.
+This file does the atomic level operations using functions inside Utils.js file (explained next) like setInputField, click element, elementIsDisplayed etc.

 ## Utils.js